kanikasingh-create/surfs-up/README.md

 ## Key statistical data for the month of June
 ![MyImage](June_Stats1.png)
+The weather data analysis for June shows that the average temperature is about 77F with relatively little precipitation.
+The standard deviation is not too large (1.88), indicating that the temperature does not vary too much in the summer months.
+The temperature in June is typically not below 70F, which shows that June is the perfect month for attracting traffic to a surf n’ shake shop.

 ## Key statistical data for the month of December
 ![MyImage](Dec_Stats1.png)
+The weather data analysis for December shows that while the average temperature is about 71F, there is no significant difference in temperature as compared with June.
+Standard deviation in temperature is a little larger (3.5), which indicates that there are some swings in temperature in December.
+Precipitation data for December tells a more ‘dire’ story, as December tends to be a wet month (0.11mm average precipitation, with a maximum precipitation of 4.9mm).
+This may alter the decision of some to eat ice cream, however since December holidays tend to be peak travel time in Hawaii, the shop has a chance at attracting patrons in December.

 ## Findings
 ### June
 ![MyImage](June_Graph.png)
 ### December
 ![MyImage](Dec_Graph.png)

+Comparing the weather data between June and December, we can see that while June temperatures tend to be higher and fluctuate less, December weather is only marginally cooler.
+Seasonal effects of weather will be more related to precipitation, as December is a wetter month.
+This may alter surfer traffic, however since December tends to be peak tourist season, there may be a chance that the shop continues to attract visitors.
+By comparing data from June and December, we can reasonably conclude that the shop may attract more traffic in June as compared with December.

 ## Recommendations for further analysis